-- 1.4.1 The key aim of licensing hackney carriage and private hire vehicles is to offer a flexible, multi-skilled resource (with high levels of knowledge and experience), embracing unified working practices, exhibiting best working practice, whilst maintaining a high service delivery with excellent customer service. - 1.4.2 Hackney carriage and private hire vehicles have a specific role to play in an integrated transport system.
-They are able to provide services in situations where public transport is either not available or outside "normal" hours of operation such as in the evenings or at weekends or for those with mobility difficulties. - 1.4.3 Hackney carriage and private hire licensed drivers undertake school contracts with Kent County Council, transporting young children, people with disabilities and vulnerable people - 1.4.4 Public safety is a paramount consideration when processing application forms prospective candidates by ensuring only fit and proper persons are licensed to be entrusted to drive members of the public safely, professionally and courteously to and from their required destinations. - 1.4.5 Child Sexual Exploitation and Safeguarding Training is essential for all drivers to complete.
-Therefore all existing drivers will be required to pass an approved training session within 12 months from the adoption of this policy, or sooner if required by legislation. - 1.4.6 It is strongly recommended that back-office staff are encouraged to undertake the online safeguarding training. - An approved external provider will be appointed to give this training with the fee being paid directly to the course provider.
-Failure to comply with this requirement may result in enforcement action. - 1.4.7 Disability equality training The Secretary of State will set the standard of the disability equality training undertaken by taxi and private hire drivers. - 1.4.8 The training covers the 8 categories as defined by the World Health Organisation, some of the 19 topics covered what are disabilities?, Definition of disabilities, the law etc. - 1.4.9 If a national test is introduced, all existing drivers will be required to complete the national test and pay any fee directly to the course provider.
-If the timetable is not set by the Secretary of State, drivers will have a maximum of 12 months from the adoption of this policy, or sooner if required by legislation. - An approved external provider will be appointed to give this training with the fee being paid directly to the course provider.
-Failure to comply with this requirement may result in enforcement action. - 1.4.10 DBS check twice a year All Hackney Carriage, Private Hire or Dual Driver licence holders are required to have a DBS check twice a year as recommended by the Department for Transport's Statutory Taxi & Private Hire Vehicle Standards.
+- The key aim of licensing hackney carriage and private hire vehicles is to offer a flexible, multi-skilled resource (with high levels of knowledge and experience), embracing unified working practices, exhibiting best working practice, whilst maintaining a high service delivery with excellent customer service. - Hackney carriage and private hire vehicles have a specific role to play in an integrated transport system.
+They are able to provide services in situations where public transport is either not available or outside "normal" hours of operation such as in the evenings or at weekends or for those with mobility difficulties. - Hackney carriage and private hire licensed drivers undertake school contracts with Kent County Council, transporting young children, people with disabilities and vulnerable people. - Public safety is a paramount consideration when processing application forms for prospective candidates by ensuring only fit and proper persons are licensed to be entrusted to drive members of the public safely, professionally, and courteously to and from their required destinations.

-- 1.4.11 There is a requirement for every licensed driver applicant to hold and maintain an on-line Certificate through The Update Service (Details on page 26). - 1.4.12 Whistleblowing policy Tonbridge & Malling Borough Council has a Whistleblowing policy, which can be found at https://www.tmbc.gov.uk/services/council-and-democracy/corporate-governance/internal-audit-and-investigations www.tmbc.gov.uk/keyinfo
+- All licence drivers are required to undertake Child Sexual Exploitation and Safeguarding Training and Disability equality training. - It is strongly recommended that back-office staff are encouraged to undertake the online safeguarding training. - Full details of the current provider are shown on the Council website. - All Hackney Carriage, Private Hire or Dual Driver licence holders are required to have an enhanced Disclosure & Barring Service (DBS) check on applying and renewing their badge, using the level of "Taxi Driver", "Other Workforce" - It is encouraged that every licensed driver applicant to hold and maintain an on-line Certificate through The Update Service (Details show at 4.7). - Whistleblowing policy Tonbridge & Malling Borough Council has a Whistleblowing policy, which latest version is dated the 31 January 2022. which can be found at https://democracy.tmbc.gov.uk